15 Best Bookstores in Massachusetts 2025

 5. Brookline Booksmith – Booksmith, Massachusetts

 Brookline Brooksmith has established itself as one of the premier bookshops in Coolidge Corner.
-Since 1961, this independent bookstore has been an integrated part of this society.
+Since 1961, this independent bookstore has been an integral part of the community.
 It is a multi-generational family shop that encourages others to maintain literary traditions.

 They have 12,500 sq. ft full of curated books from eclectic titles to current favorites.
 Their collection also offers bargain books and used book assortments.
 Every year, they host an award-winning author event series.
 The transnational literature series is another groundbreaking feature.
 Gift cards and several gift items are present here.